FasterPay/docs/README.md

 # Prerequisite

-Before Starting the project please sign up at (business.fasterpay.com)[https://business.fasterpay.com].
-After providing the Business Detailsplease take a note of below details:
+Before Starting the project please sign up at [business.fasterpay.com](https://business.fasterpay.com).
+After providing the Business Details please take a note of below details:

-● Your API Keys(Public Key, Private Key)[https://business.fasterpay.com/dashboard/#/integration-doc]
+● Your API Keys(Public Key, Private Key) [Here](https://business.fasterpay.com/dashboard/#/integration-doc)

-● If you are not using an E-commerce plugin then make sure you have hosted a success page and you have the URL where Customer will get redirected after success transaction.
+● If you are not using an E-commerce plugin then make sure you have hosted a success page and you have the URL where customer will get redirected after success transaction.

 # Integration